JamesSaxon/jamessaxon.github.io/_posts/2021-10-04-my-home-network.md

   [data.org][data-org],
   for measurements of Internet performance in Chicago neighborhoods.
 We have just shipped devices to 50 households across Chicago.
-Over the next few months, we will get a much-better baseline view of variation in performance across the city.
+Over the next few months, we will begin to accumulate a detailed view of variation in performance across the city.

 Our measurement devices largely follow the strategies that I described in my post,
   [Measuring Your Home Network][net-measurements].
-What has changed is that there are more tests, they are better validated, and the infrastructure grew up (thanks to Guilherme Martins).
+What has changed is that there are more tests, they are better validated, and the infrastructure grew up (thanks chiefly to Guilherme Martins).
-I've been beta-testing our setup in my own home, for the last six months.
+I've been beta-testing our setup in my own home for the last six months.
-In this post, I'll showcase what we can understand or learn about Internet performance, by examining a single home.
+In this post, I'll showcase what we can understand or learn about Internet performance by examining a single home.
-In doing this, I'll aim to describe why each measurement matters in practice.
+In doing this, I'll try to illustrate the practical meaning of our measurements.

 In a way, this feels a lot like looking at a "FitBit" for my home network: it gives a sense of baseline health,
     anomalies, and my standing as compared with the population.
-The short term values are sort of "incidentally interesting" -- they illustrate the structure of the Internet and my use of it:
+The short term values are sort of "incidentally interesting" -- they illustrate the structure of the Internet and my use of it.
 I can see diurnal cycles (sleep and and work), geographic and topological structure of the Internet, and the limitations of my home network.
-The long term picture and the changes are quite interesting: we can watch the Internet evolve
+But I find the longer term picture quite engrossing, especially changes and anomalies.
-    and see how it fails (and diagnose failures).
+We can watch the Internet evolve see how it fails, and diagnose failures.
 As we extend to households across the city, it will be exciting to see how performance varies across the city.